Learn how to smoke it for delectable poultry that no one will be able to resist.

 This is arguably the most often requested question, and we can see why.

-Most people believe that the entire carcass will take longer than, say, wings.
+Most people believe the entire carcass will take longer than, say, wings.
 But is this true?
 And how much time does each of them require?

 To demonstrate this, we created a simple graphic that compares the smoking time of various categories of smokers.